 Learn more about your PR firm’s standards.

-Many industries have established codes of ethics to ensure accountability, professionalism, and public trust.
-This includes our industry, public relations.
-The >Public Relations Society of America is the most prominent professional organization for PR and communications professionals.
-It established the PRSA Code of Ethics as a guiding framework that sets ethical expectations for members and the industry.
+Many professions have established codes of ethics to ensure accountability, professionalism, and public trust.
+This includes public relations.
+The Public Relations Society of America is the most prominent professional organization for PR and communications professionals.
+It established the PRSA Code of Ethics as a guiding framework that sets ethical expectations for PR professionals.

 PRSA Code of Ethics